headslive/web/news/2017/02/heads-is-out.md

 VirtualBox, or it can be dd-ed to a USB flash drive and booted on a laptop.
 It can be burned to optical media as well.

-The MATE desktop environment is not yet included in this release, but only AwesomeWM.
-You will automatically be logged in to the graphical environment.
+The MATE desktop environment is not yet included in this release, only AwesomeWM is installed.
+You can install other environments easily by yourself.

+When booted, you will be presented with instructions on how to login, and start a graphical environment.
+Keep in mind the root password is shown only once and you will have to reboot if you lose access to it.

 ## Bugs.
 Lots of bugs.